sourcegraph/handbook/content/departments/marketing/demand-gen/account_based_experience.md

 We know we can add value by maintaining a strong partnership between Sales and Marketing to focus on targeted marketing, personalization, and measurable results.

-We want to resolve challenges faced by developers everyday:
+We want to resolve challenges faced by developers every day:

 ### Poor experience